 Your coursework will provide you with disciplined study of the Bible and the Christian faith, structure for leadership, service in the church, and practical guidance in preparation for real-life ministry.

 Students interested in pursuing our Bachelor of Arts in Christian Studies (B.A.C.S.) have the option of completing it fully online, fully on-campus, or with a mixed course of study.
-This degree is a liberal arts degree especially suited for those pursuing a life of service in the church, for those planning to enter seminary or a different form of graduate theological studies, or those intending to be a witness for Christ while pursing a secular career.
+This degree is a liberal arts degree especially suited for those pursuing a life of service in the church, for those planning to enter seminary or a different form of graduate theological studies, or those intending to be a witness for Christ while pursuing a secular career.
 Based on a foundation grounded in the classical liberal arts tradition, the Bachelor of Arts in Christian Studies seeks to bring the student through informed study of the Bible and historic Christian faith to mature development of a coherent world view whereby they may function well and achieve success in the contemporary world.

 How long will the degree take you to complete?